 Mid Cornwall · TR2

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and Victorian villas.
+In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and modern infill on field-edge plots.

 - Conservation Area